 If you thought peels were only for those with wrinkles, you thought wrong.
 “Young teens with acne can safely be treated with peels twice a month until their acne has cleared up,” Benjamin says.
 “A typical corrective treatment plan is every two weeks for acne, and every three weeks for hyperpigmentation.”

 Peels with salicylic acid, like Jessner Peels, can be used to effectively treat acne at any age.
 They exfoliate the top layer of your skin, causing natural cell turnover to speed up, and help minimize oil production, unclog pores, and reduce the formation of blackheads and whiteheads.

 Here’s some surprising news: certain peels can actually be quite gentle and effective for those with sensitive skin.
 “Medium depth peels cause little to no discomfort, have minimal visible peeling, and cause your skin to look glowing after the treatment,” Benjamin says.

 Medium depth peels include the previously mentioned Jessner Peels (the Modified Jessner Peel Benjamin offers at her salon combines salicylic acid, lactic acid, and a peeling agent named Resorcinol), as well as TCA (Trichloroacetic Acid) peels.
-Other peels, like AHA (alpha hydroxy acid) and BHA (beta hydroxyl acid) peels, are milder but will still leave your skin looking bright and help reduce fine lines and dark spots.
+Other peels, like AHA (alpha hydroxy acid) and BHA (beta hydroxyl acid) peels, are milder but still promise to leave your skin looking bright and help reduce fine lines and dark spots.
 Phenol peels, on the other hand, go deep into the dermis and require you to undergo general anesthesia—these are the ones that need to be performed by a dermatologist.

 Another surprising fact?
 You don’t always have to actually peel after a peel to see the benefits.
 “The visible peeling is just a side effect,” Benjamin says.
 “The actual ‘peeling’ is happening at the cellular level.”
 She explains that this is the reason why most people will stop experiencing visible flaking after a few peels.
 “They get all the benefits of the peel without any side effects!” she says.